-While the Little Martin may be higher quality than the Cordoba Mini, the smaller size and full-width fretboard makes it a very solid choice when traveling.
+While the Little Martin may be higher quality than the Cordoba Mini, the smaller size and full-width fretboard make it a solid choice when traveling.

 Voyage-Air Folding Acoustic

 If you look at the lengths of the above travel guitars, they’re not that different to a full-sized guitar.
 Most of the reduction in size is from using a smaller body.
-For something different, the Voyage-Air series of guitars are full-sized guitars.
+For something different, the Voyage-Air series of guitars are full-sized guitars (one model is close to full size at 15/16).
 The big reason why this is a good travel guitar worth considering is that it has a folding neck.